 Conventional subscriber line signaling has not changed much over the years, with the exception of the push-button tones, which replaced the dial for address signaling.
-ISDN, being a full digital service to the subscriber, uses a unique digital signaling system called DSS-1 (Digital Subscriber Signaling No. 1).
+ISDN, being a full digital service to the subscriber, uses a unique digital signaling system called DSS-1 (Digital Subscriber Signaling No.1).

-In the 1930s and 1940s interregister and line signaling evolved into many types of signaling systems, which made international automatic working a virtual nightmare.1 Nearly every international circuit required special signaling interfaces.
+Nearly every international circuit required special signaling interfaces.
 The same was true, to a lesser extent, on the national level.

-In this section we will cover several of the more common signaling techniques used on the analog network which operated with frequency division multiplex equipment.
-Although these signaling systems are obsolete in light of the digital network, the concepts covered here will help in understanding how signaling works.
+In this section we will cover several of the more common signaling techniques used on the analog network which operated with frequency division multiplex equipment (Section 4.5.2).
+Although these signaling systems are obsolete in light of the digital network, the concepts covered here will help in understanding how signalingworks.